Marriott Award Rates are Out for Hotel Stays, and It’s Good News

 Another change on the way is off-peak, standard and peak award pricing based on when you travel.
 While the award chart spells out pricing levels in each award category, it’s still unclear how those dates will shake out.
 The variable pricing by season should take effect sometime in early 2019.

 Whether you view this award list as a win or a loss will depend on where you want to stay, but there’s no denying this is largely a win for travelers.
 More than 70 percent of properties will cost the same or fewer points when booking an award stay.
 And the ability to book Marriott’s highest-end properties for just 60,000 per night until February is an absolute steal.
-Learn more about this card and other travel rewards cards here.

 Lead Photo credit of Marriott Hotels